PLangHQ/plang/Documentation/GetStarted.md

 7. **Output**: Your code will compile and execute, displaying "Hello plang world" on the screen.

 Congratulations!
-You've now made your first plang app, next let's [create a Todo app](Todo_webservice.md)
+You've now made your first plang app, next let's [create a Todo app](Todo_webservice.md) where you will learn how to talk with a database and  connect to an LLM (AI) service